FormData

 1class FormData {

-- Replace JSON structures when uploading binary or form data
+- Replace JSON-based bodies when binary data is included.

 append(name: string, value: string): void